 No. We think that high quality charter schools bring important strengths and values to the Oakland education community.
 However, charters are not a good in and of themselves.
 We are only interested in making sure that all Oakland students get a great education.
-The majority of our network's energy is spent working to support OUSD and the implementation of the Thriving Students strategic plan.
+The majority of our network's energy is spent working to support Oakland Unified and its Thriving Students strategic plan.

 8. Do you think that charter public schools are better than district public schools?

 No. A school is only as good as the extent to which it helps its students achieve.
 Some district schools do better than some charter schools and some charter schools do better than some district schools.
 There is nothing about a charter public school that makes it inherently better than a district public school.

 Ultimately a charter school and a district school are just two different governance structures for making sure students get a high quality public education.
 Charters offer some benefit structurally with respect to allowing school sites greater autonomy over budget, staffing, calendar, and curriculum, District structures offer other benefits such as economies of scale.
 What they both have in common is that they need highly skilled dedicated people to actually make it work for students.

 1. Why do you have a "School Board Agenda Watch" and what is it?

 GO thinks it is important to help Oaklanders follow the important actions and issues being addressed at the district leadership level.
 The Board Agenda Watch is an email list and blog that tracks the decisions and happenings of the Oakland school board.
 For most meetings we review the agenda and highlight issues of particular interest to the GO community based on our values and priorities.
 We then attend each meeting and provide a summary what happened during the meeting for each item.

 Click here to sign up for email updates when we post new information about the Oakland school board.

 2. What do you do with your free time?